nutanix/blueprints/devops-saltstack-website/readme.md

 - Tested on AHV only but should work the same way on any platform that supports CentOS Linux 7 VMs
 - Minimum # of VMs required: 4 if using default values
 - Actions: Default
 - Custom actions: ApplyDesiredState i.e. deploy git on all SaltStack Minions.
 DeployLaravel i.e. deploy Laravel PHP framework.
-TestPing i.e. carry out a SaltStack comms test.
+SaltPing i.e. carry out a SaltStack comms test.
 - License information: No licenses required
 - Network information: Nutanix environment will require Internet connection for package downloads
 - Disks information: 1x SCSI disk per VM (x3 total).